owen-6936/synchronik/README.md

 ```

 When you run this code, you will see the `SynchronikManager` start the process, execute both workers concurrently, and then mark the process as complete only after both workers have finished their tasks.
 The event log will clearly show the status changes for each unit.

+---

+## 🔬 Showcase: Projectile Motion Lecture

+This example demonstrates how `Synchronik` can orchestrate a multi-step calculation, presenting it as a "short lecture" with clear, sequential steps and milestone-driven progress.
+Crucially, it highlights the performance benefits of `parallel` execution when tasks involve significant computational load.

+**Scenario:** We want to calculate the characteristics of a projectile launched from the ground with an initial velocity and angle, under constant gravity.
+The steps include:

+1. Setting Initial Conditions
+2. Calculating Initial Velocity Components
+3. Calculating Time to Peak Height
+4. Calculating Maximum Height
+5. Calculating Total Time of Flight
+6. Calculating Horizontal Range
+7. Generating Lecture Notes File

+---

+## Resulting Lecture Notes

+check out the generated lecture notes file: [projectile_motion_lecture.txt](projectile_motion_lecture.txt)